 Public art/ neighborhood beautification.
 (Examples: Tree box plantings, call box art)

 - School / youth organization activities.
 (Examples: PTA events, sports teams)

 - Community service, or educational activities (Examples: Organizations that help low income families, seniors, youth or the homeless)

-- Public events, and activities (Examples: health fair, block party)
+- Public events, and activities (Examples: health fair)

 Eligibility & Rules